 Assessment / Testing

-In addition to therapy services, we offer comprehensive psychological assessment and testing.
+In addition to therapy services, I offer comprehensive psychological assessment and testing.
 Our array of testing and assessment services include:

 • Intellectual functioning